EliasChanm/lnmp/README.md

 # lnmp
-some open-source softwares are here
+Some open-source softwares are here which you can use freely.